dibalokechanda/dibalokechanda.github.io/_posts/2023-08-07-entropy-blog.md

 H(p)= - \sum_{x \in \mathcal{X}} p(x) \log p(x)
 $$

-For continuous cases, the summation turns into integration which is given by the following equation:-
+For continuous cases, the summation turns into integration which is given by the following equation:

 $$
 H(p)=-\int_{x \in \mathcal{X}} p(x) \log p(x) d x